sebawita/articles/hacking-for-good/hacking-for-good.md

 The winner and the second prize have been selected based on the highest score across all 3 categories.
 Additionally, we awarded the prizes for the best submissions in each category.

 Stanimira Vlaeva announced the winners at Angular Connect.
-You can watch it [here](https://youtu.be/lXbjICP6V44?t=3692).

-Without any further ado, here are the winners 🎉
+<iframe width="560" height="315" src="https://www.youtube.com/embed/lXbjICP6V44?start=3717" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+Here is a more in depth overview of each winning team, their project and the good cause they set out to help. 🎉

 ### The Winner — $2000